-His Hollywood career was kicked off by a role in the Disney series Good Luck Charlie followed by a recurring role on Freeform's Good Trouble.
+He made his acting debut as a member of the choir in Lincoln Heights before going on to appear in shows like Catfish: The TV Show, Murder Book, and Acting Out in a variety of smaller and uncredited roles.
+His Hollywood career officially kicked off with a role in the Disney series Good Luck Charlie followed by a recurring role on Freeform's Good Trouble.
 But the role that Richards is best known for to date is definitely Colby in Yellowstone.

 "Working with Kevin Costner was excellent.
 It's a great opportunity to work with somebody who was at the top of his game for so many decades in the entertainment business," he said.
 "I feel I gained 20 years of experience being able to just be around him."